ics-software-engineering/meteor-application-template/README.md

 Meteor-application-template is a sample Meteor 1.4 application that illustrates:

   * A standard directory layout using 'imports/' as recommended in the [Meteor Guide](https://guide.meteor.com/structure.html)
-  * A standard set of Meteor packages and example usage (FlowRouter, AutoForm, Accounts, Semantic UI, etc.)
+  * A standard set of Meteor packages and example usage (FlowRouter, AutoForm, Accounts, and Semantic UI)
   * Simple authorization/authentication and use of settings files for initialization.
   * Simple quality assurance using [ESLint](http://eslint.org) with packages to partially enforce the [Meteor Coding Standards](https://guide.meteor.com/code-style.html) and the [AirBnB Javascript Style Guide](https://github.com/airbnb/javascript).